bLightZP/ImageInterpolation/README.md

 # Notes:
 For simplicity, I only supported 32bit (R/G/B/A) bitmap.<br>
-The code is pure pascal, no low-level CPU-specific optimizations.
+The code is pure pascal, there are no low level CPU-specific optimizations.

 # Credits:
 Based on the Vampyre Imaging Library by Marek Mauder<br>